sinonjs/sinon/docs/release-source/release/fake-xhr-and-server.md

 Causes all queued asynchronous requests to receive a response.

-If none of the responses added through `respondWith` match, the default response is `[404, {}, ""]`.
+If none of the responses added through `respondWith()` match, the default response is `[404, {}, ""]`.

-Synchronous requests are responded to immediately, so make sure to call `respondWith` upfront.
+Synchronous requests are responded to immediately so make sure to call `respondWith()` to configure the server response before calling `respond()`.
+If not, you will recieve the default `404 NOT FOUND` response.

-If called with arguments, `respondWith` will be called with those arguments before responding to requests.
+If called with arguments, `respondWith()` will be called with those arguments before responding to requests.

-#### `server.autoRespond = true;`

-If set, will automatically respond to every request after a timeout.

-The default timeout is 10ms but you can control it through the `autoRespondAfter` property.

-Note that this feature is intended to help during mockup development, and is not suitable for use in tests.
-For synchronous immediate responses, use `respondImmediately` instead.

-#### `server.autoRespondAfter = ms;`

-Causes the server to automatically respond to incoming requests after a timeout.

-#### `server.respondImmediately = true;`

-If set, the server will respond to every request immediately and synchronously.

-This is ideal for faking the server from within a test without having to call `server.respond()` after each request made in that test.

-As this is synchronous and immediate, this is not suitable for simulating actual network latency in tests or mockups.
-To simulate network latency with automatic responses, see `server.autoRespond` and `server.autoRespondAfter`.

-#### array `server.requests`

-You can inspect the `server.requests` to verify request ordering, find unmatched requests or check that no requests has been done.
-`server.requests` is an array of all the `FakeXMLHttpRequest` objects that have been created.

-#### `Boolean server.fakeHTTPMethods`

-If set to `true`, server will find `_method` parameter in POST body and recognize that as the actual method.

-Supports a pattern common to Ruby on Rails applications.
-For custom HTTP method faking, override `server.getHTTPMethod(request)`.

 #### `server.getHTTPMethod(request)`